thunlp/Prompt-Transferability/README.md

 ![prompt_transferability](github_profile/activated_neurons.gif)
 Prompt can be seen as a paradigm to manipulate PLMs (stimulate artificial neurons) to perform downstream tasks.
 We further observe that similar prompts will activate similar neurons; thus, it can be a transferability indicator.

-Definition of Neurons :the output values between 1st and 2nd layers of feed-forward network FFN (in every layer of a PLM) [Refer to Section 6.1 in the paper]
+Definition of Neurons: the output values between 1st and 2nd layers of feed-forward network FFN (in every layer of a PLM) [Refer to Section 6.1 in the paper]

 #### Step 1: Acquire task-specific neurons
 Given a model and the trained task-specific prompt, you can obtain the activated neurons values.